fjames86/fpoly/libfpoly/CUDA_README.txt

 It works!

-THe pitfall is Name Mangling
+The pitfall is name mangling

 NVCC seems to not insert correct symbols, but rather some strange extra characters are put on either end. e.g. ffge_list -> _Z9ffge_listPiS_ii